nampham720/csci3055u-project-template/README.md

 let http404Error = (404, "Not Found")
 // http404Error is of type (Int, String), and equals (404, "Not Found")
 ```
-A tuple in swift can be _decompose_ or part of the tuple can be (using an underscore):
+A tuple can be decomposed, and part of the tubple can be omitted (by using an underscore _ ):
 ```swift
 let (statusCode, statusMessage) = http404Error
 print("The status code is \(statusCode)")